$q{\rm RS}t$: A probabilistic Robinson--Schensted correspondence for Macdonald polynomials: Introduction

 A simple but powerful observation, which was used in \cite{BufetovMatveev18} and formalized in \cite{BufetovPetrov19}, is that this line of reasoning is reversible: if one can find probability distributions $\mc{P}(x \rightarrow y)$ and $\ov{\mc{P}}(x \leftarrow y)$ such that \eqref{eq_intro_prob_bij_compatibility} holds, then equations \eqref{eq_intro_x_sums} and \eqref{eq_intro_prob_bij} follow.
 In practice, it may be much easier to verify that a collection of expressions $\mc{P}(x \rightarrow y)$ and $\ov{\mc{P}}(x \leftarrow y)$ define probability distributions (that is, $\sum_{y \in Y} \mc{P}(x \rightarrow y) = \sum_{x \in X} \ov{\mc{P}}(x \leftarrow y) = 1$) and satisfy \eqref{eq_intro_prob_bij_compatibility} than to prove \eqref{eq_intro_x_sums} directly.
 This is analogous to the fact that in many cases, the easiest (and most useful) way to establish that a map is bijective is not to show that it is injective and surjective, but to explicitly exhibit its inverse.
 Furthermore, just as a bijection allows for the transportation of combinatorial information between two sets, an explicit description of the ``forward'' and ``backward'' probabilities $\mc{P}(x \rightarrow y)$ and $\ov{\mc{P}}(x \leftarrow y)$ allows for the transportation of probabilistic information (such as a probability distribution) from one set to the other.\footnote{One can imagine the possibility of discovering a bijection by finding a parameter-dependent probabilistic bijection which becomes deterministic for a certain value of the parameter.
 This is similar in spirit to Kashiwara's combinatorial crystal operators, which are defined as the $q \rightarrow 0$ limit of certain linear maps which depend on $q$ \cite{Kashiwara}.}

-Our proof of the up-down commutation relation \eqref{eq_intro_UD} essentially boils down to finding, for each partition $\la$, a probabilistic bijection (with respect to the weight functions coming from the definitions of $U_{q,t}$ and $D_{q,t}$) between the set $\mc{U}(\la)$ of partitions which cover $\la$ in Young's lattice, and the set $\mc{D}^*(\la)$ of partitions covered by $\la$, together with $\la$ itself.
+Our proof of the up-down commutation relation \eqref{eq_intro_UD} essentially boils down to finding, for each partition $\la$, a probabilistic bijection between the set $\mc{U}(\la)$ of partitions which cover $\la$ in Young's lattice, and the set $\mc{D}^*(\la) = \{\la\} \cup \mc{D}(\la)$, where $\mc{D}(\la)$ is the set of partitions covered by $\la$.
 We use the ``forward and backward'' approach; that is, we define expressions $\mc{P}_\la(\mu \rightarrow \nu)$ and $\ov{\mc{P}}_{\la}(\mu \leftarrow \nu)$ for $\mu \in \mc{D}^*(\la)$ and $\nu \in \mc{U}(\la)$, in such a way that the compatibility condition \eqref{eq_intro_prob_bij_compatibility} is immediate.
 The main difficulty is then to prove that the expressions actually sum to 1, which we do by using Lagrange interpolation.
-In a special case, we are able to interpret the expressions as the probabilities arising from a $(q,t)$-analogue of the Greene--Nijenhuis--Wilf random hook walk \cite{GNW1,GNW2}, thereby giving a more natural explanation for the fact that they sum to 1.
+In a special case, we are able to interpret the expressions as the probabilities arising from a $(q,t)$-analogue of the Greene--Nijenhuis--Wilf random hook walk \cite{GNW1,GNW2}, thereby giving a more conceptual explanation for the fact that they sum to 1.
 Our hook walk is modeled on the $(q,t)$-hook walk introduced by Garsia and Haiman \cite{GarHai}.